What Do You Need to Know about Pre-Employment Drug Tests?

 - Drug tests are administered by a state-certified laboratory

 These conditions don’t exist for every state.
-Employers need to review your state’s specific drug testing laws before setting your company’s guidelines.
+Employers should review their state’s specific drug testing laws before setting company’s guidelines.

 Want to know more about pre-employment drug testing?
 Interested in implementing a drug test program for your workforce?
 Contact a Concentra work health expert.